Aidos-QNP/course3-assignment/README.md

 Raw data set should be melted to meet the the principles of tidy data.
 Feature column names was converted to column and value of features converted to value column by melt() function (dplyr library).
 So there are 4 variables and 4 columns.

 Next - the average of each variable for each activity and each subject.
 We need to mean each group, so first we need to create group by 3 variables (all except "value") by group_by() function.
 Then calculate mean by groups with replacing "value" column by mutate() function.
-Then unique() - to delete same rows, arrange() to sort and name "value" column to "mean".
+Then unique() - to delete same rows, arrange() to sort, then name "value" column to "mean".
 Result is tidy data set.
 Last, write tidy data set to file.